jackfromeast/jackfromeast/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a senior student who major in Cybersecurity at Sichuan University, China.
+I received my undergraduate degree, B.Eng in Cybersecurity, at Sichuan University, China.
 I am so excited that I was admitted by the MSE in Computer Science program at the Johns Hopkins University and plan to move to Baltimore for my graduate study this fall.

 I have a broad interest in the field of security.
 And my work is dedicated to driving cybersecurity to be smarter and more intelligent.
 Currently, I am working on the Knowledge Graph construction for the Threat Intelligence storage, sharing, and retrieval.